Repair or reset the WMI Repository

 Description

-• If your Windows device is having issues reading from the Windows Management Interface (WMI) repository, you may need to re-sync the repository as a troubleshooting step
+• If your Windows device is having issues reading from the Windows Management Interface (WMI) repository, you may need to repair and rebuild the repository as a troubleshooting step

 • Misconfigured Monitoring Service gives the following error: